kjkasi/EasyNetQWiki/Documentation/Re-Submitting-Error-Messages-With-EasyNetQ.Hosepipe.md

 	err		Dump all the EasyNetQ error messages to the given directory

-	retry	Retry any EasyNetQ error messages in the given directory Note this ignores the *.message.txt and *.info.txt files because the properties and info are contained in the error message itself
+	retry	Retry any EasyNetQ error messages in the given directory Note this ignores the *.properties.txt and *.info.txt files because the properties and info are contained in the error message itself